-Agilysys InfoGenesis®TM POS is award-winning point-of-sale software that combines powerful reporting and configuration capabilities in the back office with a fast, intuitive and easy-to-use terminal application.
+Agilysys InfoGenesis®TM POS is an award-winning point-of-sale solution that combines a fast, intuitive and easy-to-use terminal application with powerful reporting and configuration capabilities for the back office.
 The flexible system is easy to set up, and its scalable architecture enables customers to add workstations without having to build out expensive infrastructure.
-The system's detailed and high-quality reporting capabilities give insight into sales data and guest purchasing trends.
-Other features include packages and prix fixe menus, signature capture and multi-language capability.
+The system's detailed and high-quality reporting capabilities provide insight into sales data and guest purchasing trends.
+Other features include support for packages and prix fixe menus, signature capture and multi-language capability.
 InfoGenesis POS is available as an on-premise solution or through a subscription service.